MicrosoftDocs/cpp-docs/docs/mfc/reference/cobarray-class.md

 ### Remarks

-`SetAt` will not cause the array to grow.
+`SetAt` won't cause the array to grow.
 Use `SetAtGrow` if you want the array to grow automatically.

-You must ensure that your index value represents a valid position in the array.
-If it is out of bounds, then the Debug version of the library asserts.
+Ensure that your index value represents a valid position in the array.
+If it's out of bounds, then the Debug version of the library asserts.

 The following table shows other member functions that are similar to `CObArray::SetAt`.